1ynxy/mesh-net/README.md

 ### network structure

-The first, and most intuitive, method for storing this network image during run-time is that of a tree data structure.
+The first, and most intuitive, method for storing a network image during run-time is that of a tree data structure.
 As each member of the network is a node with a single parent and multiple children this method seems ideal, but it does present complications when attempting to quickly navigate the structure.
-Although use of pointers and references in the C++ language improves memory management, as, unlike a std::vector data type, when the structure is modified the memory does not necessarily have to be reallocated, the structure itself can be navigated bidirectionally.
+Although use of pointers and references in the C++ language improves memory management as, unlike with a vector data type, when the structure is modified the memory does not necessarily have to be reallocated, the structure itself can be navigated bidirectionally.
 Unlike with a list, which would only have to be navigated in a single direction, a tree can be traversed in multiple ways, which both complicates algorithms and decreases efficiency of even simple tasks such as searching for a node with a certain identifying feature.
 Tree traversal methods include depth-first techniques, such as inorder, preorder and postorder.

 One counter-argument to the memory management advantages that such a data structure provides is the use of linked lists, which work in a similar fashion, but reduces the number of child nodes to one, eliminating the need for complex traversal algorithms.
 Unfortunately, using only a list type structure does not allow for an accurate indication of network relationships, resulting in a list of peers without a discernible hierarchy.